- 7:1 The LORD told Noah, “Go into the boat with your family. Of all the people on the planet, I can see that you are the only good soul.

 - 7:7 Noah and his family—wife, sons, and sons’ wives—boarded the boat to escape the flood.

-- 7:8 Animals used for sacrifice as well as all the other animals, including birds,
+- 7:8 Animals used for sacrifice as well as all the other animals, including birds, and every critter that crawls on the earth,

 - 7:9 boarded the boat, two by two, male and female, just as God told Noah to do it.